Cornelis De Hoop, Benedict, Linda F. | 9/3/2005 3:52:56 AM

 "I personally know two occasional chainsaw users who prevented a severe injury to the leg because they were wearing saw chaps," de Hoop says.
 "The cost of these chaps – about $70 –is cheaper than a doctor’s visit.
 Many loggers will tell you that saw chaps are hot in summer but still worth wearing because of the protection."

 De Hoop says foot protection is technically more difficult.
-Chainsaw-protective boots cost $150 to $400 per pair.
+Chainsaw-protective boots cost anywhere between $150 to $400 per pair.

 "Despite their cost, they’re not as effective as leg protection because of natural design limitations," he says.